New to EU Exams?

 EPSO Tests

 All EPSO exams are held online and are remotely proctored.
-All the EPSO tests required for your competition will be held on the same day.
+All the EPSO tests required for your competition will be held on the same day, except in the case of translators where it is split up into two days.
 Which languages you will be taking these tests in is always detailed in the official Notice of Competition.
-The tests you are required to sit vary according to your profile, as follows:
+The tests you are required to sit vary according to the EPSO profile, as follows:

 EPSO AD5 Generalists